alturkaa/academic-kickstart/content/authors/admin/_index.md

 Welcome to my website!
 Here you'll find more about research I'm working on, courses I've taught, and a little about my work experience.

-I am the Director of Research and Evaluation at the Ending Community Homelessness Coalition (ECHO).
+I have been the Director of Research and Evaluation at the Ending Community Homelessness Coalition ([ECHO](https://austinecho.org)) since the fall of 2020.
+You can check out our recent reports [here](https://www.austinecho.org/leading-system-change/data-and-reports/), our dashboard [here](https://www.austinecho.org/leading-system-change/performance-monitoring/), and blog posts [here](https://www.austinecho.org/blog/).

 I got my PhD in the [Sociology Department](https://sociology.unc.edu/) at UNC-Chapel Hill in 2020, and I have a Master's from the [LBJ School of Public Affairs](https://lbj.utexas.edu/) at UT-Austin.
 Before getting my PhD, I worked at the International Budget Partnership (in the Center on Budget and Policy Priorities) and the Brookings Institution.